niksouy/Azure-Webserver/README.md

 <br />
 <br />

-1. Created an Ansible YAML file inside the installed Docker within the JumpBox to dictate and automate the deployment of the DVMA web app- UofT Bootcamp provided this configuration.
+1. I created an Ansible YAML file inside the installed Docker within the JumpBox to dictate and automate the deployment of the DVMA web app—UofT Bootcamp provided this configuration.
 <img src="https://i.imgur.com/a9sUQEh.png" />
 <br />
 <br />